FREQUENTLY ASKED QUESTIONS

 The answer is no – and that’s on purpose.

-At Hart Dairy, we don’t use GMOs, rBST, antibiotics or synthetic hormones.
+At Hart Dairy, you don’t have to worry about GMOs, rBST, antibiotics or synthetic hormones.
 In order to treat our cows the right way and to put animal welfare at the top of our priorities, the “organic” standard wasn’t good enough.

 For example, when one of our cows is sick, we give her medications for her to recover better and faster.
 Of course, we separate her milk from our production (to ensure her meds never get into the milk) until she’s fully back on track.